Opiate Rehab and Treatment Center

 - Overall, Americans consume about 80 percent of the world’s supply of opiate painkillers, while Canada and Western Europe consume 15 of the remaining 20 percent.

 - Drug overdose is now the leading cause of accidental death in the United States, and opiates account for at least 70 percent of the casualties.

-Effective World-Class Opiate Addiction Treatment at Alta Mira
+Effective World-Class Opiate Addiction Treatment Center at Alta Mira